adamms13/Adam-M/ISSessions CTF 2024/Web Programming/Cleave.md

 ### I wish they had a dark mode, but I digress...

 To continue on the challenge, I tried recalling attacks that could be used on web servers & HTML from my previous classes.
 After what was probably about 20 minutes, I remembered about XSS.
-While that wasn't the answer, it lead me down the road of finding out about SSTI attacks.<sup>1</sup>
+While that wasn't the answer, it led me down the road of finding out about SSTI attacks.<sup>1</sup>

 But I ran into a crossroads...
 I had no idea how to exploit this attack.